JakeRoggenbuck/regolith/README.md

 - Talk about all the different CVEs that happen and how they can be avoided -->

 Since ReDoS vulnerabilities are hard to spot, there are rather frequent CVEs that get submitted.
-Having a RegEx library that has a linear worst case time would completely prevent all of these potential issues.
+Having a Regex library that has a linear worst case time would completely prevent all of these potential issues.

 ### Rust Regex under the hood